+Figure~\ref{fig:generations} shows the mass distribution of hierarchical merger remnants produced by BHs drawn from this subpopulation, compared against the observed masses of GW231123.
+From these distributions, we infer that producing a BH of GW231123's primary mass would require merging roughly 6 first-generation BHs, while the secondary could be built from about 4 first-generation BHs (implying a total equivalent of $\sim10$ stellar-mass BHs to assemble the system's $\sim250~M_{\odot}$ total mass).

-The primary component of GW231123 could also arise from a direct merger between a $\sim 125 M_{\odot}$ stellar-collapse (1G) IMBH and a $\sim 35 M_{\odot}$ BH, which would shorten the merger chain to generate GW231123.
-However, the predicted final spin in such a scenario is significantly lower than the measured primary spin of GW231123, see Figure~\ref{fig:vk} (right panel).
-Consequently, it is more plausible that both components of GW231123 were assembled through successive mergers of first-generation BHs below the PIMG.
+{ If only considering the masses of GW231123, }the primary component could also arise from a direct merger between a $\sim 125 M_{\odot}$ stellar-collapse IMBH { above the PIMG} and a $\sim 35 M_{\odot}$ BH, which would shorten the merger chain to generate GW231123.
+However, the predicted final spin in such a scenario is significantly lower than the measured primary spin of GW231123, see right panel of Figure~\ref{fig:vk}. { Note that we assume the first-generation BHs are slowly spinning as was found in \citet{2024PhRvL.133e1401L} \citep[though see also] []{2025arXiv250900154P,2025arXiv250810088C}.} Consequently, it is more plausible that both components of GW231123 were assembled through successive mergers of first-generation BHs below the PIMG.